 What is FIRPTA?

 When a foreign person sells his U.S. real estate, he or she is subject to the FIRPTA requirements.
 So, what are exactly the requirements of the Foreign Investment in Real Property Act?
-The closing agent will withhold fifteen percent of the gross sales price received at the closing and he must remit the money to the Internal Revenue Service no later than 20 days after closing.
+The closing agent will withhold fifteen percent of the gross sales price received at the closing, and he must remit the money to the Internal Revenue Service no later than 20 days after closing.
 Is Uncle Sam greedy?
-No, who thinks so?
+No way, who thinks so?

 What is taxable?

-It is the capital gain.
-However, the seller is permitted to deduct all expenses.
+It is only the capital gain.
+What is a capital gain?
+It is the amount of money that is left after the seller has deducted all the expenses from the sales price.
 Therefore, it is very important that the Foreign homeowner is keeping all his receipts.
-Whatever he paid for the home is deductible (tax, insurance, repairs, maintenance, management fees etc.).
-In many cases, there is no tax to pay, however, if he is a lucky dog and doubled the sales price within 2 years – he will most likely pay Uncle Sam a nice portion out of the money he realizes.
+Whatever he paid for the home is deductible; taxes, insurances, repairs, maintenance, management fees, mortgage costs, and closing costs are also deductible.
+In many cases, there is no tax to pay, however, if he is a lucky dog and doubled the sales price within 2 years - he will most likely pay Uncle Sam a nice portion out of the money he realizes.